Dr Louise Pears

 Student education

-I am on a Teaching and Scholarship contract.
-Teaching and working with students is at the heart of what I do.
+I am on a Teaching and Scholarship contract and I love being part of a teaching and scholarship focused community here at Leeds and across the discipline.
 I am interested in digital teaching, open education methods and critical pedagogies.
 It is important to me as a feminist researcher that my teaching practice is inclusive, potentially emancipatory, and student-centred.